recalbox/mk_arcade_joystick_rpi/README.md

 ```shell
 i2c-bcm2708
 ```
-and a # the beginning of the line to remove the blacklisting
+and add a # at the beginning of the line to remove the blacklisting

 Reboot or load the two module :
 ```shell